GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

     );
 ```

-## Strict window compaction strategy and manual compaction
+## Strict Window Compaction Strategy (SWCS) and manual compaction

-Unlike TWCS, which assigns one window per SST file based on their maximum timestamps, the strict window strategy assigns SST files to **all** overlapping windows.
+Unlike TWCS, which assigns one window per SST file based on their maximum timestamps, SWCS assigns SST files to **all** overlapping windows.
 Consequently, a single SST file may be included in multiple compaction outputs, as its name suggests.
-Due to its high read amplification during compaction, the strict window is not the default compaction strategy.
+Due to its high read amplification during compaction, SWCS is not the default compaction strategy.
 However, it is useful when you need to manually trigger compaction to reorganize the layout of SST files—especially if an individual SST file spans a large time range that significantly slows down queries.
 GreptimeDB offers a simple SQL function for triggering compaction:

 ```sql
 SELECT COMPACT_TABLE(